Follow TV Tropes

 • Maybe Magic, Maybe Mundane: Michael Jordan's sneakers.

 • One Season Athlete: Calvin Cambridge is given shoes worn by a former basketball legend, spends most of the movie playing for the Los Angeles Knights NBA team.
-He retires after the team makes the playoffs because the shoes break, robbing him of his athletic talent.
+However, he retires after the team makes the playoffs because his magic shoes are torn, robbing him of the athletic talent that came with them.

 • Only Known by Their Nickname: